C&O | Passenger Trains

 Proposed but un-launched trains

-The Chessie (Proposed in the late 1940s, never ran)
+The Chessie (Proposed in the late 1940s)

 Route: Washington, D.C. to Cincinnati, OH.